ali-sdk/ali-oss/README.md

     - [host] {String} set the host for callback
     - body {String} set the body for callback
     - [contentType] {String} set the type for body
+    - [callbackSNI] {Boolean} Specifies whether OSS sends Server Name Indication (SNI) to the origin address specified by callbackUrl when a callback request is initiated from the client
     - [customValue] {Object} set the custom value for callback,eg. {var1: value1,var2:value2}
 - [strictObjectNameValidation] {boolean} the flag of verifying object name strictly, default is true